takamoso/cluestack/README.md

   - Animation
     - [motionone](https://github.com/motiondivision/motionone) ([Website](https://motion.dev/)) - A new animation library, built on the Web Animations API for the smallest filesize and the fastest performance.
     - [Scene.js](https://github.com/daybrush/scenejs) - Scene.js is JavaScript & CSS timeline-based animation library.
+    - [URL Animations](https://github.com/LunarFang416/url-animations) - Add loading animations to your website in your browser URL field.
   - Typography
     - [Hyphenopoly](https://github.com/mnater/Hyphenopoly) - Hyphenation for node and Polyfill for client-side hyphenation.
   - Visual